 7. Check Your Bank Statements

-The main reason cyber criminals hack Internet accounts is to make money.
-If someone can get a hold of your credit card information, they will attempt to make purchases until that card is blocked.
+One of the main reasons why cybercriminals hack Internet accounts is to make money.
+If someone can get ahold of your credit card information, they will attempt to make purchases until that card is blocked.
 If they can get into your PayPal account, they will try to transfer money to an account they control.

 You should immediately alert your bank, or other financial institution, and if you think your credit card details have been compromised, have your bank cancel the card.
 But keep your eyes on your bank accounts just in case.
 Charges don’t always appear immediately, so you may not see anything for a few days.

-If just your account was hacked — not millions of people on a website or cloud service — then you need to worry about how this was done.
-It may have been social engineering: that's when someone figures out how to pretend they are you and get access to your account.
+If just your account was hacked—not millions of people on a website or cloud service—then you should be concerned about how this was done.
+It may have been social engineering: that’s when someone figures out how to pretend they are you and get access to your account.
 Often this involves people guessing the answers to your security questions.

 But it may also have been malware.
-Your Mac may be infected.
-You should scan your Mac and any external storage devices you have, such as hard drives or USB thumb drives, using trusted Mac antivirus software — we recommend Intego VirusBarrier.
+Your computer may be infected.
+You should scan your Mac or PC and any external storage devices you have, such as hard drives or USB thumb drives, using trusted antivirus software.
+For macOS, we recommend VirusBarrier, which is part of Intego’s Mac Premium Bundle, and for Windows, we recommend Intego Antivirus for Windows.

 There’s a lot to do if you get hacked.
 But if you haven’t been hacked, you can learn a lot from these eight steps.
 Use the techniques described above to secure your accounts, making it harder for hackers to get access.
 Do it now, before you need to do it in a hurry!